-- This post discusses various Dreamcast emulators in the context of emulating Sonic Adventure on a Windows PC based on my personal experience using them for this purpose.
+This post discusses various Dreamcast emulators in the context of emulating Sonic Adventure on a Windows PC.
 You may have a different experience with these emulators and other games.
-This post was last updated in October 2019, and Dreamcast emulators may have improved since then.
+This post was last updated in November 2023, and Dreamcast emulators may have improved since then.

 - Obviously you need to own a functional Dreamcast and a copy of the game to be able to play it.
 The Dreamcast is prone to hardware problems (laser degradation, PSU) that eventually make it unable to read discs or boot at all, and the more reliable replacements (such as the GDEMU or USB-GDROM) are expensive and sometimes difficult to obtain.
 Unless you are a big fan of the Dreamcast and play other games on it, or use it for other purposes such as homebrew, getting a Dreamcast just to play SA1 isn’t a good investment.

 - If you play the game on anything other than a CRT or something with the native resolution of 640×480, it’s going to look terrible.
-Don’t be misled by people claiming that the Dreamcast looks “amazingly clean” when upscaled to 1080p/4K* – this is not the case at all, and even with the most expensive upscalers picture clarity is nowhere near as good as playing the game in actual 1080p or 4K, which you can do using an emulator or a modded PC version.
+Don’t be misled by people claiming that the Dreamcast looks “amazingly clean” when upscaled to 1080p/4K* – this is all relative, and even with the most expensive upscalers picture clarity is nowhere near as good as playing the game in actual 1080p or 4K, which you can do using an emulator or a modded PC version.

 *When people say that, they usually compare the Dreamcast’s video output to the likes of Playstation 2, which is indeed a lot worse.
 The Dreamcast is capable of outputting a native 480p VGA signal, which is the “cleanest” looking signal for that generation of consoles.
 There is even a hardware mod to make the Dreamcast output a “pure” digital signal through HDMI.
 However, no matter what you do, the Dreamcast game’s internal resolution is still going to be 480p, and no amount of upscaling and cleaning up is going to make it look as good as native 1080p that you can get with an emulator or the PC version.